camunda/camunda/docs/src/introduction/quickstart.md

 }
 ```

-## Step 5: Complete a task
+## Step 5: Complete a job

-A [task worker](basics/task-workers.html#task-workers) is able to subscribe to
+A [job worker](basics/job-workers.html#job-workers) is able to subscribe to
-a specific task type to work on tasks created for this type.
-To create a task
+a specific job type to work on jobs created for this type.
+To create a job
-worker we need to specify the topic, task type and a task handler.
-The task
+worker we need to specify the topic, job type and a job handler.
+The job
-handler is processing the work item and completes the task after it is
+handler is processing the work item and completes the job after it is
 finished. `zbctl` allows us to specify a simple script or another external
-application to handle a task.
-The handler will receive the payload of the task
+application to handle a job.
+The handler will receive the payload of the job
 on standard input.
 And has to return the updated payload on standard output.
-The simplest task handler is `cat`, which is a unix command that just outputs
+The simplest job handler is `cat`, which is a unix command that just outputs
 its input without modifying it.

 > **Note:** For Windows users this command does not work with cmd as the `cat`